menchelab/CartoGRAPHs/README.md

 FOLDER STRUCTURE

 ```
-├── input ---> please download all input files from our zenodo repository and deposit the "input" folder into your directory of notebooks
+├── input: please download all input files from our zenodo repository and deposit the "input" folder into your directory of notebooks
-├── benchmark ---> benchmark evaluations with network models; input files can as well be downloaded through zenodo and should be placed into the "benchmark" folder
+├── benchmark: benchmark evaluations with network models; input files can as well be downloaded through zenodo and should be placed into the "benchmark" folder
-├── img ---> diagrams and images
+├── img: diagrams and images
-└── pyfiles ---> python files to create layouts and visualizations
+└── pyfiles: python files to create layouts and visualizations
 ```

 PYTHON FILES (folder *pyfiles*)